memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

 At the time of writing, Zephyr uses `/chosen` properties exclusively for references to other _nodes_ and therefore the `/chosen` node only contains properties of the type `path`.
-Also, the `DT_CHOSEN` macro in the devicetree API is only used to retrieve node identifiers.
+Also, the `DT_CHOSEN` macro in the Devicetree API is only used to retrieve node identifiers.
 You can find a list of all Zephyr-specific `/chosen` nodes [in the official documentation](https://docs.zephyrproject.org/latest/build/dts/api/api.html#devicetree-chosen-nodes).

 So when would you use `/aliases` and when `/chosen` properties?
-If you want to specify a _node_ that is independent of the nodes in a devicetree, you should use an _alias_ rather than a chosen property. `/chosen` is used to specify global configuration options and properties that affect the system as a whole.
+If you want to specify a _node_ that is independent of the nodes in a Devicetree, you should use an _alias_ rather than a chosen property. `/chosen` is used to specify global configuration options and properties that affect the system as a whole.
 In Zephyr, `/chosen` is typically only used for [Zephyr-specific parameters](https://docs.zephyrproject.org/latest/build/dts/api/api.html#devicetree-chosen-nodes) and not for application-specific configuration options.

 Also, think twice when considering adding `/chosen` properties - for some _configuration options_, [Kconfig](https://docs.zephyrproject.org/latest/build/kconfig/index.html#configuration-system-kconfig) is probably better suited.
 Zephyr's official documentation has a dedicated page on [Devicetree vs. Kconfig](https://docs.zephyrproject.org/latest/build/dts/dt-vs-kconfig.html), check it out!